 Get a good night’s sleep the night before so you look fresh the day of your session.
 It will also put you in a better mood, which can come across in your headshots.
 Drink lots of water too for several days before your headshot session, so your skin looks better overall.

-So, you are at your session and ready to go.
+So, you are at your session and ready to go – and this is not just applicable to the Los Angeles area.
 Your headshot photographer will likely have suggestions for making the session go great.
 So, do not be afraid to ask for tips.
 Many actors and models are naturals at headshot sessions but for others it can be a nervous moment.
 Again, your headshot photographer can likely help make the session fun and relaxing.

 So, almost in all cases look into the camera for the photos.
 This helps create a welcoming perception, demonstrates confidence, and builds trust with the viewer.
 Also, in almost all cases, you should have a subtle natural smile.
 If you are not a natural smile-person, again your photographer can probably provide some tips.

 Naturally, your posture will come across in the photos.
 For business professional use, stand tall and firm but be sure you come across relaxed too.
 The point is to look as though you are approachable.
 For actors and models, it is all about getting in a groove, flow and character.
 This is particularly true for actor theatrical headshots and model lifestyle shots.
 Again, your chosen photographer can probably provide guidance if needed.

 While taking the photos, making subtle adjustments with your head and face are all the difference.
 This includes less of a smile, more of smile, a tiny head tilt or tiny chin drop, and so on.